Can you take out a life insurance policy on someone else?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-You can take out a life insurance policy on another person, although it’s less common than getting a policy for yourself.
+You can take out a life insurance policy on another person, nut it’s less common than getting a policy for yourself.
 If you do get a policy for someone else, you’ll have to prove to the insurance company that their death will impact you financially.

 Key takeaways